 Use of Terms

-This document addresses RFIs in the context of the interchange software used to facilitate those RFIs.
-Generally, the specifications for creation and treatment of RFIs are detailed by the North American Energy Standards Board (NAESB) in the e-Tag specification, or its successor.
-The interchange software tool used to facilitate RFIs currently functions under the auspice of the Open Access Technology International, INC. (OATI).
+This document addresses RFIs in the context of the Interchange Software used to facilitate those RFIs.
+Generally, the specifications for creation and treatment of RFIs are detailed by NAESB in the e-Tag specification, or its successor.

 For purposes of this document:

-The NAESB terms “NAESB Registered Entity,” “Hour Ending Value,” and “Uploaded NSI” are adopted as proper nouns without further definition.
+The NAESB terms “Hour Ending Value,” and “Uploaded NSI” are adopted as proper nouns without further definition.

-2) The OATI term “WECC Interchange Tool (WIT)” is adopted as a proper noun without further definition.
-When used in this document, the term WIT also includes its successor.
-For purposes of this document , the term preschedule is intended to mean transactions submitted as RFIs, at least a day prior to implementation.Applicable Entity
+2) For purposes of this document , the term preschedule is intended to mean transactions submitted as RFIs, at least a day prior to implementation.

-In this version of the WECC Criterion, the NRE has replaced the Purchasing-Selling Entity (PSE) used in the previous version.
-The Applicable Entity section now reads:

-4. Applicability:

-Functional Entities:

-Any North American Energy Standards Board (NAESB) Registered Entity (NRE), such as a Purchasing-Selling Entity, Load-Serving Entity, Generating-Serving Entity, or Balancing Authority, that creates an e-Tag by submitting an RFI.

-Replacing the PSE was made to ensure an open and transparent standards/criteria process.

-In 2017, WECC adopted the identical voting segments used by the North America Electricity Reliability Corporation (NERC).
-As a result, within NERC and WECC, the PSE is no longer recognized as a voting entity.
-If the PSE had been retained in this iterative document, the PSE would be required to perform the specified tasks without having the right to vote on those tasks.
-To remedy that concern, the tasks previously assigned to the PSE have been reassigned to the NRE.
-By using the NRE, the Applicability section assigns tasks to those entities commonly referred to as tag authors within NAESB while retaining the right to vote by those entities.

 Background

 For purposes of this document only, the term preschedule is intended to mean transactions submitted as RFIs at least a day prior to implementation.